qouteall/RustHotswapExample/current_task.md

 - Finalizing.
 (For future graceful exiting.
 No need to implement now.)

 Don't care about `pool.rs` or copy its design.
 I am going to rework `pool.rs`.

+Also, a web worker can manage its sub-workers.
+But the web worker manager don't do that for simplicity.